-This village of Gordes can boast about being amongst one of the most beautiful villages in France, after all Gordes is listed as one of “Les Plus Beaux Villages de France” The Most Beautiful Villages in France.
-It has narrow cobbled streets which thread their way through tall houses; built against the rock, clinging onto its flanks and whispering the tales of a thousand legends.
-Gordes has sheltered many a famous artist such as André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara, who amongst others have found here some inspiration.
+This village of Gordes is listed as one of the most beautiful villages in France, after all Gordes and included “Les Plus Beaux Villages de France” i.e. The Most Beautiful Villages in France.
+It has narrow cobbled streets which thread their way through tall houses, built against the rock, clinging onto its flanks and telling tales of a thousand legends.
+Gordes has sheltered many a famous artist such as André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara, who among others have found inspiration here.